microsoft/uf2/README.md

 microcontrollers are little endian.
 8 bit microcontrollers can choose to just use the first 16 bits of various header fields.

-The total number of blocks in the file and the sequential block number make it easy for the bootloader to detect that all blocks have been transferred.
+The total number of blocks in the file (per `familyId`) and the sequential block number make it easy for the bootloader to detect that all blocks have been transferred.
 It requires one bit of memory per block (eg., on SAMD21G18A it's 128 bytes).
 Alternatively, the bootloader might ignore that and just implement a reset after say 1 second break in incoming UF2 blocks.

+To concatenate multiple UF2 files with varying `familyId`, the `blockNo` and `numBlocks` may reset.
+Consequently, the concatenated UF2 file can be copied to the device, and only one file will be actually written to the flash.

 ### Payload sizes